-The long-gone Adobe Flash Player was released on January 1, 1996, and allowed more creative freedom for web designers.
-They could add objects and animate them, form layouts, use multiple fonts, and other design elements.
-These additions made web pages more interactive and engaging.
+The long-gone Adobe product, originally known as Macromedia Flash Player, was launched on January 1, 1996, allowing web designers more creative freedom.
+They could add objects and animate them, form-based layouts, and use multiple fonts and other design elements.
+These additions made pages more interactive and engaging.

 However, users could experience the full potential of this software only if they had a Flash plugin installed.
 Plus, the complex elements took painfully long to load.
 No wonder Apple dropped it before releasing the iPhone in 2007.

 Finally, something Gen Z can relate with!
-In 1998, Google released a minimalistic search engine, contrary to the list-view of ALIWEB.
-Clearly, the strategy worked, considering how the word “googling” is a verb now.
+In 1998, Google released a minimalistic search engine, contrary to the list view of ALIWEB.
+The strategy worked, considering how the word “googling” is a verb now.
 Don’t believe us?
 Google it!

 Cascading Style Sheets (CSS)

-The increasing number of internet users was taking a toll on the server, which in turn made loading even slower.
-This problem called for a more streamlined layout for better speed.
-CSS detached content from presentations, allowing web designers to concentrate on more graphic elements for a more appealing and organised look.
+The increasing number of internet users was taking a toll on the server, making loading even slower.
+This hurdle necessitated a more streamlined layout for enhanced speed, thereby shaping the foundation of the modern website architecture.
+CSS, initially proposed by Wium Lie, detached content from presentations, allowing web designers to concentrate more on graphic elements for a more appealing and organised look.

-Although CSS faced its fair share of issues with browser support, it soon grew to become the most important coding language.
+Although CSS faced its fair share of browser support issues, it soon became the most crucial coding language.